funkiben/Seam-Carver/README.md

 # Seam-Carver
 A program for image content-aware resizing using the seam carving algorithm.

-Can be used for both resizing, and for removing sections of images.
+Can also be used for removing sections of images in addition to resizing.

 Comes with a basic JavaFX GUI for using the algorithm.